-Cash and cash equivalents, restricted cash, trade and other receivables, bank indebtedness and trade and other payables are short-term financial instruments whose fair values approximate their carrying values, given that they will mature in the short term.
+Cash and cash equivalents, trade and other receivables, bank indebtedness and trade and other payables are short-term financial instruments whose fair values approximate their carrying values, given that they will mature in the short term.
 The carrying value of the loans and advances approximates fair value as the effective interest rate approximates current market rates.
 The fair value of long-term debt is determined based on the estimated contractual schedule of payments as the interest rate varies with the current market rates.
 The fair value of the loan payable to the Fund and the Ordinary LP Units and Class A LP Units of the Partnership could only be determined through the valuation of the financial instruments.
 The loan payable to the Fund is due to a related party (see note 12) and there is no active market for the debt.
-The Company intends to hold the loan payable to the Fund until its maturity on October 12, 2044.
-The Ordinary LP Units and Class A LP Units of the Partnership are also held by the Fund and there is no active market for the Ordinary LP Units and Class A LP Units.
+The Company intends to hold the loan payable to the Fund and there is no active market for the Ordinary LP Units and Class A LP Units of the Partnership are also held by the Fund and there is no active market for the Ordinary LP Units and Class A LP Units and Class A LP Units of the Partnership are also held by the Fund and there is no active market for the Ordinary LP Units and Class A LP Units and Class A LP Units.
 As a result, the determination of their fair values is not practicable within the constraints of timeliness and cost.